 Fall color is usually chartreuse to yellow brown and ineffective, but leaf drop is usually complete.
 Even in summer, the bold-textured, foliaged canopy of a mature Bur Oak is an impressive sight

 Bur Oak is monoecious, having pendulous pollen-bearing catkins in mid-spring that fertilize the miniature female flowers on the same tree.
 Its massive fruits (acorns) only take a single season to develop, and are nearly completely covered by a rough, frilled cap, ripening in early to mid-autumn.
 The acorns may be initially confused with those of Sawtooth Oak, but are much larger, cover more of the nut, and are its frills are not as elongated and showy as those of the imported species.

-The terminal buds of Bur Oak are blunt and often large, occuring on its stout twigs.
+The terminal buds of Bur Oak are blunt and often large, occurring on its stout twigs.

 Branchlets are sometimes corky, while at other times moderately rough, but non-corky.

 Mature bark becomes highly ridged and deeply furrowed, with the long, longitudinal fissures often recognized from a distance as belonging to Bur Oak.
 This species has medium gray (sometimes dark gray) color to its mature bark that is characteristic of the White Oak subgroup.